 - We needed a safe setup for the next twelve hours.
 Rather than letting Mia run amok and tackle Barley as she pleased, we needed to keep her safe.
 At only five weeks old Mia was not reading Barley’s body language that said: “get away from me!”

-- To keep her safe and Barley happy, we set her up in the bathroom.
+- To keep her safe and Barley happy, we set her up in the bathroom with a puzzle toy.
 This also is a nice, easy-to-clean space for puppy accidents.

 - Your dog needs a break.
 Try to give your adult dog other things to do, particularly relaxing things like nosework, training games, and impulse control games.